chrismcna/HyperStake/README.md

 command: vi ~/.HyperStake/HyperStake.conf

 ### HyperStake.conf content
-Write the text below into the "HyperStake.conf" file but change the user and password:
+write the text below into the "HyperStake.conf" file but change the user and password:

 rpcuser=##Random user##